Rosemary Shannon

 RYT200

-Yoga has been a part of my life for years.
-What started off as strictly an Asana practice for me has transitioned into a deeply spiritual journey.
-I continue to address my own physical challenges of aging and emotional challenges of trauma, through embracing Yoga for strength, flexibility and mindfulness.
-Breath work and Yoga philosophy have transformed my practice, guiding me into self discovery, acceptance and growth.
+What started off as strictly an Asana practice for me, has transitioned into a deeply spiritual journey.
+I continue to address my own physical challenges of aging, emotional challenges of trauma and recovery from substance abuse through embracing Yoga.
+Breath work, and breathing deeply within my body, not only in my Asana practice, but within my daily life off of the mat, and Yoga philosophy have transformed my practice, guiding me into self-discovery, acceptance and growth.
 I completed my RYT 200, June 2022 with Prasada Yoga Teacher Training and Prasada Yoga in North Hampton, NH, under Michelle Plante E-RYT 500.
-Under Michelle’s exceptional guidance, with her clear emphasis on providing space for self exploration, I have decided to share my journey, through teaching.
-I continue to train for my own self exploration and personal growth in my practice, and will remain a committed student of Yoga.
+Under Michelle’s exceptional guidance, with her clear emphasis on providing space for self-exploration, I decided to share my journey, through teaching.
+I continue to train for my own self-exploration and personal growth in my practice and will remain a committed student of Yoga.

 Sheryl Gauthier